+Samples of DSS- $d_6$ analysed in our laboratory have typically not indicvated the presence of significant levels (> 0.1 %) of related structure impurities.
+However the material is hygroscopic which can make high accuracy gravimetric operations difficult if the humidity level in the measuring environment is either relatively high or low.

-In our experience BTMSB and BTMSB- $d_4$ have typically not contained significant levels (> 0.1 %) of related structure impurities.
-The tetradeuterated analog may contain small amounts of non-deutarated material, but we have not seen evidence of such impurities at levels visible above the spectrum baseline.
-In practice the main interferences in a solution containing BTMSB will come from signals due to residual non-deuterated solvent.
-The chemical shifts of these signals are given in Table 2 below.
+The main interferences in a solution containing DSS- $d_6$ come from signals due to residual non-deuterated solvent.
+Typical chemical shifts are given in Table 2 below.

-2.5 Solvent recommendations & advisoriesb
+2.5 Solvent recommendations & advisories

-2.5.1 D2O and related solvents
+2.5.1 D2O